eternal-f1ame/SynSpill/README.md

 ---

+## SETUP

+For setting up the workflow and code, follow the instructions provided in the [SETUP](SETUP.md)

 ## Abstract

 Large-scale Vision-Language Models (VLMs) have transformed general-purpose visual recognition through strong zero-shot capabilities.
 However, their performance degrades significantly in niche, safety-critical domains such as industrial spill detection, where hazardous events are rare, sensitive, and difficult to annotate.